-French is not only the language of France but of many other countries and speakers of French can be found throughout the world.
+French is a major world language, spoken as the first language in more than two dozen countries on five continents, and as an official language in 33 countries.
 The French and the French language have made and continue to make a distinctive contribution in areas such as politics, art, architecture, music, science, fashion, literature, film and theatre.
 An ability to communicate in French provides opportunities for students to learn about the rich and diverse French culture, traditions and belief systems throughout the world.
 This in turn supports students' development of a sense of global interconnectedness.
-The ATAR French: Second Language course progresses from the Year 7-10 curriculum and focuses on further developing a student's knowledge and understanding of the culture and the language of French-speaking communities.
+The French: Second Language ATAR course progresses from the Year 7-10 curriculum and focuses on further developing a student's knowledge and understanding of the culture and the language of French-speaking communities.
+Students gain a broader and deeper understanding of the French language and extend and refine their communication skills.